 Other conflicts in Europe:

 - The reincorporation in the time of King Peter IV of Aragon of the Kingdom of Majorca into the Crown of Aragon.
-Majorca had been constituted as an independent kingdom from the Crown of Aragon until Peter the Ceremonious joined the kingdom in 1344.
+Majorca began as an independent kingdom from the Crown of Aragon until Peter the Ceremonious joined the kingdom in 1344.
 This caused political tensions;

 - The House of Habsburg waged wars against Bohemia, the Papacy, etc;